LinguaLift: A Personalized, Textbook-Style Way To Learn A Language

 Once you have your schedule in hand and know more about how LinguaLift works, it’s time to start the lessons.
 All of the lessons follow a similar format, so they’re easy to navigate.

-Each lesson teaches you a new concept and vocabulary, then tests you on it.
-After you pass the test, LinguaLift teaches you about culture and also teaches you some more words and phrases using your target language’s script.
+Each lesson teaches you a new concept and vocabulary, and then tests you on it.
+After you pass the test, LinguaLift teaches you about culture and also some more words and phrases using your target language’s script.
 Then, you do some shadowing practices.

 The shadowing sections contain videos in your target language, and the purpose is to watch them, listen closely, and try to understand as much as possible.
 The idea behind this is that the more you listen to your target language, the quicker you’ll understand it.